is NOW LIVE:

 - (print friendly)

 Work based on submitted abstracts will be presented in one of four formats: Featured, Oral, Mini Oral, or Poster presentation.
-If you are a presenter, visit the Speaker Information

 Authors of the highest scoring abstracts appealing to the widest audience are invited to give a featured presentation in a Plenary Session.
 In this format, the presenter will have 15 minutes for their presentation followed by 5 minutes of questioning led by an expert interactive discussant.

 Authors whose work is selected for oral presentation are scheduled in an Oral Session organized by theme.
 Each 90-minute session will include six 10-minute presentations, each followed by 5 minutes of discussion and questions from the audience, moderated by the session co-chairs.

 Authors whose work is selected for mini oral presentation are scheduled in a Mini Oral Session organized by theme.
 Each 60-minute session will include twelve 5-minute presentations.
 The Mini Oral presentation is meant to be a "rapid fire" summation of the key learning points of the study.
 Each presenter will have 3 minutes for presentation (introductory information should be excluded) followed by 2 minutes for discussion and questions from the audience, moderated by the session co-chairs.

 Authors whose work is selected for poster presentation are scheduled in one of 3 Poster Sessions scheduled from Wednesday through Friday.
 Assigned posters will be displayed for viewing during the day, and presenters will stand beside their posters during the evening one-hour poster presentation time.
 Designated Poster Discussants will circulate through the poster hall to engage poster presenters in quality discussions of their work.